noeldolores/crypto_tracker/README.md

 Planned features:<br/>
 <ol>
 <li>Add a 'go to favorites' button.</li>
-<li>Add the ability to add and delete currencies from your 'favorites' within the Flask app interface.</li>
 <li>Database to track historical data of tracked currencies from within an expanded dashboard.</li>
 <li>Connect additional APIs to source data for currencies not available through LunarCrush.</li>
 <li>Remove need for an API key using a suite of key-less sources.</li>